moxiegirl/tutorial-changes/browser-introduction.md

 4. Choose to **Allow access**.

-   The system opens in the Blockstack Browser application.
+   The system opens in the Blockstack Authenticator application.

     ![](images/windows-browser.png)